xiangyanfei212/AI-Seafog-forecast/README.md

 ## Data

-The data used in this study can be found at [].

 - yyyy_spot[00/12]_wrf61_prev18.csv:

 This dataset includes visibility observations, station latitude and longitude, time and model forecast variables from 2014 to 2020.